firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/json-extract-array-raw.md

 This function is useful when working with heterogeneously typed arrays and arrays containing JSON objects in which case each object will be further processed by functions such as [TRANSFORM](/transform.md).

-For more information on manipulating JSON data sets, please refer to [JSON functions](./json-functions.md).
+For more information on manipulating JSON data sets, please refer to [JSON function reference conventions](./index.md#json-function-reference-conventions).

-The example below uses our [JSON Common Example](./json-functions.md#json-common-example)

 ##### Syntax
 {: .no_toc}